yannTrm/3d-shape-retrievals/README.md

 This project relies on the McGill dataset, and we acknowledge the creators and contributors to the dataset for their valuable resource.

----

-Feel free to customize the instructions further based on your project's specific requirements.
-Best of luck with your 3D shape retrieval application!